AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

 **To add and build a library**

-1. Go to the Publishing tab
+1. Go to the [!UICONTROL Publishing] tab

 1. Click **[!UICONTROL Add New Library]**